DIN Setting Calculator – Ski Bindings (2023 ISO)

 DIN stands for Deutsches Institut für Normung (German Institute for Standardization).

-The DIN setting that can be found on your ski bindings is an industry-wide scale that sets the release force for ski bindings on an impact.
+The DIN setting can be found on your ski bindings and is an industry-wide scale that sets the release force for ski bindings on an impact.
 To help reduce the risk of injury, ski bindings are designed to release in the event of a fall.

 Advanced or expert skiers have a higher release force because their skiing style is more aggressive and the ski is exposed to more forces.

 For new or beginner skiers their DIN setting is lower so that the ski safely detaches in the event of a fall or impact.